 According to Nikki Grattan, one of the founders of In The Make, a blog showcasing the studios of West Coast artists, artists are frequently far too “ambiguous” when it comes to answering this artist interview question.

 “To be honest, most everyone approaches the question about how they navigate the art world with too much delicacy and ambiguity,” she says.
 “They often seem reluctant to speak of just how frustrating and baffling the whole experience can be.
-Obviously, they are being diplomatic and protective of their public persona and don’t want to ruffle feathers, share too many secrets, or burn bridges.
-I get it— the Bay Area art world is small, sometimes fickle and opportunities aren’t a dime a dozen.
+Obviously, artists want to be being diplomatic and protective of their public persona and don’t want to ruffle feathers, share too many secrets, or burn bridges.
 But still, it’s important to be real about this topic.
 Artists sometimes don’t like to reveal just how hard they try– as if being ambitious about getting one’s artwork seen and sold is somehow shameful.
-I think it’s a disservice to perpetuate the myth of “opportunities just happening” if that’s not really the case.”
+I think it’s a disservice to perpetuate the myth of ‘opportunities just happening’ if that’s not really the case.”

 9. How do you price your work?